Construction of the Noncommutative Complex Ball: Introduction

-In Section 4 we construct the system of coherent states \cite{Perelomov} for the representation in question and give a corresponding star-product formula for the noncommutative algebra of functions defined on the Bergman domain $D=SU(2,1)/U(2)$.
-The non-commutative algebra shall then induce a noncommutative structure on the domain $D$.
-This is the basic principle of the coherent state quantization method \cite{GP}.
+In Section 4 we construct the system of coherent states \cite{Perelomov} for the representation in question and construct the noncommutative manifold $\hat D$, which is the noncommutative complex ball we want to construct.
+Here we give a closed formula for the star-product of functions defined on $\hat D$.

+In Section 5 we consider a quantum theory of complex scalar fields on $\hat D$ and calculate the amplitude of the tadpole graph.
+We find that this amplitude is finite.

-The construction of the coset space $SU(2,1)/U(2)$ has been also studied by \cite{Upmeier}, \cite{Jakim} with the method of Berezin-Toeplitz quantization and by by \cite{BGR} with the method of "WKB quantization".
+The construction of $\hat D$ has been studied also by \cite{Upmeier}, \cite{Jakim} with the method of Berezin-Toeplitz quantization and by by \cite{BGR} with the method of "WKB quantization".
 The interested reader could go to the references for details.

-In Section 5 we consider a scalar field theory model on the quantized Bergman domain $D$ and calculate the amplitude of the tadpole graph.

-Finally in appendix A we give the explicit form of the killing vectors of the $SU(2,1)$ group and in appendix C we give the explicit form of the invariant Laplacian operator for the domain $D$.